jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 	* At the beginning, test with non-random data.
 * Compare the backpropagation result with the naive gradient check.
 * Always start with a simple network that works.
-	* Increasing accuracy should not be the first priority.
+	* Push accuracy up should not be the first priority.
-	* Handling multiple challenges in a complex network is not the way to go.
+	* Handle multiple battle fronts in a complex network is not the way to go.
 Issues grow exponentially in DL.
 * Create simple scenarios to verify the network:
 	* Train with a small dataset with few iterations.
 	* Compare the loss/accuracy value with the corresponding value of a random guess.